-Task Weighting Due Date (100% for the year) Assessed Syllabus Topic Overview of Assessment Task #1 Research Task 20% Term 1 Week 9 IND5-6, IND5-9, IND5-10 Properties of Materials, New and Emerging Technologies Students undergo a research task focusing on the fundamental timber, in particular the properties, applications of timber as well as furniture manufacturing #2 Utility Cabinet - Part A 30% Term 2 Week 9 IND5-1, IND5-2, IND5-3, IND5-4 Work Health and Safety, Design and Production of Projects, Transferring Knowledge and Skills to New Projects Students produce a cabinet, which further develops their theoretical knowledge and practical skills through fabrication.
-Pupils apply edge treatments, shaping timber for decorative effect as well as utilise power tools #3 Utility Cabinet - Part B 30% Term 3 Week 9 IND5-3, IND5-5, IND5-7, IND5-8 Design and Production of Projects, Communicating Ideas, Processes and Technical Information, Evaluation of Consumer Products Students produce a cabinet, which further develops their theoretical knowledge and practical skills through fabrication.
-Pupils apply edge treatments, shaping timber for decorative effect as well as utilise power tools #4 Yearly Examination 20% Term 4 Week 3 All outcomes to be assessed Work Health and Safety, Design and Production of Projects, Properties of Materials, Communicating Ideas, Processes and Technical Information, Transferring Knowledge and Skills to New Projects, Evaluation of Consumer Products, New and Emerging Technologies Students complete a yearly examination testing their understanding of the theoretical and practical aspects of Industrial Technology Timber
+Task Weighting (100% for the year) - Due Dale Syllabus Topic Overview of Assessment Task #1 Table and Folio - Part A 35% Term 2 Week 7 IND5-1, IND5-2, IND5-5, IND5-6, IND5-7, IND5-8 Work Health and Safety, Design and Production of Projects, Transferring Knowledge and Skills to New Projects Students produce a table, which further develops their theoretical knowledge and practical skills through fabrication.
+Students apply edge treatments, shaping timber for decorative effect as well as utilise power tools #2 Table and Folio - Part B 35% Term 4 Week 5 IND5-3, IND5-4, IND5-9, IND5-10 Design and Production of Projects, Communicating Ideas, Processes and Technical Information, Evaluation of Consumer Products Students produce a table, which further develops their theoretical knowledge and practical skills through fabrication.
+Students apply edge treatments, shaping timber for decorative effect as well as utilise power tools #3 Yearly Examination 30% Term 4 Week 3 All outcomes to be assessed Work Health and Safety, Design and Production of Projects, Properties of Materials, Communicating Ideas, Processes and Technical Information, Transferring Knowledge and Skills to New Projects, Evaluation of Consumer Products, New and Emerging Technologies Students complete a Yearly Examination testing their understanding of the theoretical and practical aspects of Industrial Technology - Timber

-IND5-1 identifies, assesses, applies and manages the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies

-IND5-2 applies design principles in the modification, development and production of projects
+IND5-1 identifies, assesses, applies and manages the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies IND5-2 applies design principles in the modification, development and production of projects